egoist/poi/README.md

 ## FAQ

-<details><summary>Is it like Next.js or Nuxt.js?</summary>
+<details><summary>Is it like Yeoman?</summary><br>

-Yes and no, yes is because they all simplified the process of building a complete web app, while `vbuild` is more focusing on building single-page app without the server-side, at least it is for now.
+No, Yeoman is just a boilerplate generator while Poi is a Webpack wrapper which reduces boilerplate code for you.
 </details>

-<details><summary>Is it like vue-cli?</summary>
+<details><summary>Is it like create-react-app?</summary><br>

-No, vue-cli is just a boilerplate generator while vbuild is a Webpack wrapper which reduces boilerplate code for you.
+Yes and No.

-You may notice that there's a `vue build` command lying in `vue-cli`, that's actually quite similar to vbuild, but providing less features and vbuild goes far beyond that.
+Yes is because they both simplify the development setup, but `create-react-app` is tied to `React` ecosystem and could not be configured programmatically using config file.
 </details>

 ## Contributing